-Before you start designing, write down three words that describe your brand’s personality/attitude and have these in mind throughout the entire process.
+Before you start designing, write down three words describing your brand’s personality/attitude and keep these in mind throughout the process.

-Designers use references of all types both to get inspired AND to ensure they don’t use an idea that has already been put out there by someone else.
+Designers use references of all types to get inspired AND to ensure they don’t use an idea that someone else has already put out there.

 Try to stay as original as possible to YOU, and don’t allow yourself to be influenced by trends.
 This will help you attract the audience you want.

-If you’re using different fonts within your logo, make sure they play well together.
+If you use different fonts within your logo, make sure they play well together.
 Usually, fonts that pair well have a good amount of contrast between them but are also similar in some ways.

-For example, a font that is highly stylized and handwritten could pair up with a font that is very simple and mechanical.
-Or perhaps one word is a thick sans serif font and the other is a thin serif.
+For example, a highly stylized and handwritten font could pair up with a very simple and mechanical font.

 However, just because two fonts are very different from each other, doesn’t necessarily mean that they will pair up well.
 There also has to be SOMETHING similar between them, which can be the kerning, proportions, etc.